rethinkdb/rethinkdb-nix/README.md

 Thanos currently builds packages for Ubuntu and Centos.
 I will try to add more packages if there is any demand.

-Build artifacts and packages haven't been organised yet, but most of them are available.
+Build artifacts and packages haven't been organised yet, but they are available:

 * Open the RethinkDB project page at https://thanos.atnnn.com:3443/project/rethinkdb